-ESG integration: We integrate ESG criteria into the investment process, which is demonstrated in a relative company ESG score.
-We also apply such scores to countries.
+ESG integration: SRLEV integrates ESG criteria into the investment process, which is demonstrated in a relative ESG scores for companies and countries.
 The higher the score, the lower the risk.
 The score also reflects on how a company or country is performing.
-The themes of climate (CO_2 emissions), water and land are specifically taken into account.
+The themes of climate (CO2 emissions), water and land are specifically taken into account.